gum1x/fansign/README.md

 ### 🔧 Authentication Issues
 - Verify `NEXTAUTH_SECRET` is set and secure
-- Let Railway auto-configure URLs via `RAILWAY_STATIC_URL`
+- Let platform auto-configure URLs via platform-provided variables
 - Ensure Supabase RLS policies are properly configured

-For more help, check the Railway logs or contact support.
+For more help, check the deployment logs or contact support.